lenylopez19/ZenTask-WORKINPROGRESS/README.md

 currently maded with html, css, js/jquery, php/mysql, this is still a work in progress

-# tecnologies
+# technologies

-- html
+- Html
-- css
+- Css
-- javascript
+- Javascript
-- jquery
+- Jquery
-- php
+- Php
-- mysql
+- Mysql

 # screenshots